Take balsalazide capsules with a meal or after a snack.

 Further reading & references

-- Manufacturer's PIL, Colazide®; Almirall Limited, The electronic Medicines Compendium.
-Dated February 2013.
+- Manufacturer's PIL, Colazide® 750 mg Capsules; Almirall Limited, The electronic Medicines Compendium.
+Dated April 2015.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.